 When you use the Binance Visa Card in-store or online, it’ll automatically convert the cryptocurrencies you’re holding in your card wallet in real-time to cover the purchase amount.
 Pretty cool.

 You can also get up to 8% cashback on your purchases, depending on how much Binance Coin (BNB) you’re holding in your Binance wallets.

 |Binance Coin (BNB) Amount||Binance Visa Card Cashback|

-There aren’t any other benefits of the Binance Visa Card – which is a little underwhelming considering what the Crypto.com Visa Card is offering.
+There aren’t any other benefits of the Binance Visa Card – which is a little underwhelming considering what some of the best crypto debit cards are offering.

 Binance Coin (BNB)